quicwg/base-drafts/draft-ietf-quic-recovery.md

 The RECOMMENDED value for kPersistentCongestionThreshold is 3, which is approximately equivalent to two TLPs before an RTO in TCP.

-This design uses an explicit duration instead of consecutive PTO events since the PTO timer is restarted every time an ack-eliciting packet is sent.
-An application that sends data with silence periods can restart the PTO timer every time it sends, potentially preventing the PTO timer from expiring for a long period of time.
-A consequence of this design is that persistent congestion can be established without the occurrence of any PTOs.
+This design does not use consecutive PTO events to establish persistent congestion, since a PTO expiration is controlled by application patterns in addition to network activity.
+For example, a sender that sends small amounts of data with silence periods between them restarts the PTO timer every time it sends, potentially preventing the PTO timer from expiring for a long period of time, even when no acknowledgments are being received.
+The use of a duration enables a sender to establish persistent congestion without depending on the occurrence of PTOs.

 The persistent congestion period SHOULD NOT start until there is at least one RTT sample.
 Prior to an RTT sample, the duration cannot be